rogerortiz7/lamp_docker_env/README.md

 ## Provisioned:
 - Debian
 - MySql: 8
-- PHP: 7.3 with Apache, PDO, myslqi, ZLIB
+- PHP: 7.3 with Apache, PDO, myslqi, ZLIB, phpunint as global, composer as global
 # SetUp

 - Move the files to your project directory